brainlack/brainlack.github.io/README.md

 * Create events within the public community
 * Contribute to our projects

-### What will I find here?
-Here, you might find all of the stuff people in our community have made.
-Such as StrywIDE and brainlack.

 ### Our goals
 * Make sure beginners learn that coding is an art.
 * Making sure you have the most out of our VPNs, IDEs and our other stuff.